Remote notarization now in effect in Iowa after emergency waiver

 A new law allowing remote notarization in Iowa was scheduled to take effect on July 1.
 Reynolds’ declaration accelerates the timeline.

-Notaries are required to register with the secretary of state office before performing any remote notarial acts, under section 6.
-A web application is available to complete and submit on the SOS website at this address: https://sos.iowa.gov/remotenotary.
+Notaries are required to register with the Secretary of State’s office before performing any remote notarial acts, under section 6.
+A web application is available to complete and submit on the SOS website at https://sos.iowa.gov/remotenotary.

 Even though the revised administrative rules are not yet in effect, the ARC 4997C draft is available online and will help notaries ensure they will be in compliance when they do take effect, at the shortened case-sensitive link, https://bit.ly/3bxRD7R.